Sir Thomas Lethbridge, 2nd Baronet: Origins

-He was born in 1778, the son and heir of Sir John Lethbridge, 1st Baronet (d.1815) of Sandhill Park, whose title had been created in 1804 for his help in paying the Prince Regent's gambling debts.
+He was born on 21 February 1778, the son and heir of Sir John Lethbridge, 1st Baronet (d.1815) of Sandhill Park, whose title had been created in 1804 for his help in paying the Prince Regent's gambling debts.
 He was disinherited by his father, but they were later reconciled, but the will was destroyed shortly before his father died in 1815.
 His mother Dorothy died in 1831.
 His sisters were Dorothea Lethbridge who in 1800 married Henry Powell Collins, a Member of Parliament for Taunton and Frances Lethbridge, who in 1804 married Sir Charles Henry Rich, 2nd Baronet.
 Through his father's affair with Mary Jane Clairmont, he had an unacknowledged half-sister, Claire Clairmont, mother of Lord Byron's daughter Allegra.

 Career

 Lethbridge was educated at Oxford.
 In May 1806 Lethbridge became one of two MPs for Somerset.
 As a rural squire, he was a staunch defender of the Corn Laws in their last years before repeal and was opposed to the Anti-Corn Law League.
 Considered a High Tory, he resigned his seat in 1830, two years before the Great Reform Act.